TrundleThaGreat/RadiantRP_Animations/README.md

 Animations for FiveM servers put together by TrundleTheGreat
 Check out the Radiant Roleplay community!

-Use /e <animation> to start or stop an animation
+Use /e 'animation' to start or stop an animation

 Special thanks to:
 --New custom animations based off DavesEmotes from @davewazere